The Medicine That Grows In-Between:

 Be sure to gather red clover in its freshest state, which is typically in late spring or early summer.
 Pinch off the flower heads, including the leaves nestled beneath the blooms.
 If the flowers are beginning to turn brown, pass them by.
 Use fresh, or dry immediately.

 Drying red clover requires special care as the blossoms can easily mold, oxidize, and ferment.
 I like to spread them on a clean screen and place them in a dry, warm place with good airflow.
 I try to remember to shuffle them each day to disperse any lingering moisture.
 Because red clover requires extra care, I recommend growing or gathering your own if possible.
 Commercial red clover is often of poor quality.

 Parts used: Flowering parts; upper leaves and blossoms

 - Nutritive tonic

 Red clover is a traditional liver and blood tonic, and an esteemed reproductive herb.
-I use it in two primary ways: as a cleansing, alterative remedy and as a phytoestrogen for addressing hormone imbalances in women.
+I use it in two primary ways: as a cleansing, alterative remedy and as a phytoestrogen for addressing hormone imbalances.

 As an alterative, red clover’s cleansing and detoxifying properties help rid the body of metabolic wastes as it nourishes the liver and kidneys.
 Combined with herbs like burdock (Arctium lappa, A. minus) and chickweed (Stellaria media), red clover is a beneficial daily tonic for skin conditions like acne, eczema, and psoriasis.
 Its proclivity for creating movement in the body also gently stimulates the lymph, and it can be used for lymphatic swellings and as a mild, nourishing medicine for the immune system.